 During the show, as Evans was getting ripped backstage, he decided to simply go before the order of being fired came around according to the Wrestling Observer.

-In a post on Twitter, Evans gave his official statement simply writing, “I quit WWE,” before adding his groceries list which included balloons!
+In a post on Twitter, Evans gave his official statement simply writing, “I quit WWE,” before adding his groceries list which included Bargain Balloons!

 The incident between Evans and Vince occurred after Hart wrapped up his speech, a speech which was marred with the shocking attack live on the show which added extra stress to those backstage.